7 Essential Steps for Opening a Restaurant in Japan

 Avoid legal and cultural missteps

-If you’re taking over an existing property, do thorough due diligence.
-Check for back taxes, unpaid wages, and lease obligations.
-Engage a legal advisor early.
-Hiring also has restrictions: there’s no visa category for waitstaff, so you’ll need to hire Japanese nationals, residents, or skilled workers.
+If you’re taking over an existing property or business, conduct thorough due diligence.
+Check for back taxes, unpaid wages, outstanding supplier invoices, and lease obligations.
+Engage a legal advisor familiar with restaurant transactions before signing any agreements.

-Culturally, business in Japan relies on group consensus (根回し, nemawashi) rather than fast decisions.
+Business in Japan relies on group consensus (根回し / nemawashi) rather than quick individual decisions.
 Rushing negotiations or being overly transactional can damage trust.
-Take time to build relationships and show respect for the decision-making process.
+Take time to build relationships and show respect for the decision-making process—this Japanese Business Etiquette guide can help you navigate these expectations.

 Step 7 – Launch and Promote Your Restaurant